 When it comes to recovering from a security breach, preparation is key.
 If you don’t have the right tools in place, you may not even be able to identify a security breach—let alone contain and eliminate it.

 How can you protect your network if you don’t know what’s on the network?
 Performing a complete audit of the IT assets on your network is a must if you’re going to account for all of the resources you need to protect—and possibly replicate as part of your recovery plan.

-The ability to spot a breach is crucial for ensuring a rapid response that minimizes damage and makes recovery easier.
+The ability to spot a breach is crucial for ensuring a rapid response that minimizes damage to make recovery and risk mitigation easier.
 Intrusion detection systems (IDSs) help you to identify when security breaches occur so you can respond to them sooner rather than later.
 Intrusion prevention systems (IPSs) take things a step further by automatically triggering network breach response measures that help contain the attack immediately.
 Security information and event management (SIEM) systems can help gather information about the network hacking attempt to reveal the methodology of the attack—which is useful for preventing future attacks.

 An incident response plan (IRP) is the document that outlines what each person in the organization needs to do in response to a network breach.
 Having an IRP in place helps employees react more quickly and consistently to network hacks so the breach can be contained and eliminated faster.
 Part of setting up an incident response plan is distributing the plan to every employee in the organization—and then verifying that they understand and can meet the expectations laid out in the IRP document.
 This may require extra training sessions or meetings to go over the plan’s contents and explain how to use specific tools needed to identify, contain, and eliminate a network breach.
 Every employee in the organization should have a clear role in the IRP—even if that role is just to report incidents up the chain to key stakeholders in the response plan.